 Voidism and Impersonalism are aberrations about the self when we flatten the tree of meanings or make the tree stand upright.
 If you make the tree upright you become an impersonalist claiming that the mind transcends matter, and there is hence no objective basis for knowing the meanings, and there cannot be a meaning in anything except myself.
 If you flatten the tree you discard the mind itself and kill yourself.

 The tree of meanings cannot be flattened and it cannot be stood upright because both positions are incompatible with science.
 The tree has to be inverted in which “gross” forms of matter (e.g. physical states) emerge from “subtle” forms of matter (e.g. meanings).
 This conclusion follows from the attempts to address the problem of quantum theory, and the position isn’t therefore just my faith, although it needs a new understanding of what we mean by “quantum reality”—i.e. not physical states.
-Sāńkhya is relevant today because it addresses problems in modern science and establishes a kind of spirituality which is different from the “spiritualties” of impersonalism and voidism prevalent today.
+Sāńkhya is relevant today because it addresses problems in modern science and establishes a kind of spirituality that is different from the “spiritualities” of impersonalism and voidism prevalent today.